 On the course there are a number of feed stops (how many depends on your route distance) and all food and drink at the feed stops is included in your entry.
 The feed stops are sponsored by High 5 Sports Nutrition and will have High 5 Energy Drink and High 5 Energy Gels or High 5 Energy Bars as well as selection of regular food such as cake, flapjack, jelly beans, bananas, peanuts, crisps, etc.

-The local village community will be providing catering over the weekend, there’s bacon baps on offer in the morning and then hot food for after your ride.
+The local village community will be providing catering over the weekend at the event centre, there’s bacon baps on offer in the morning and then hot food for after your ride.
 The profits raised from the catering will be going towards local community projects.

 There are a choice of 4 route distances, all are circular routes that start and finish from Didmarton Village Hall.